maanenson/exosite_machine_control_demo_stm32f_disco/README.md

 ## Support
 * General Exosite support should use https://support.exosite.com.
 * Support for this specific demo can be sent to https://community.exosite.com.
+* Found a bug?
+Feel free to post here [Github Project Issues](https://github.com/maanenson/exosite_machine_control_demo_stm32f_disco/issues)

+## Usage Notes
+* Want to send data faster?
+The device firmware is using a HTTP library and encryption (HTTPS).
+The kit attempts to send temperature and status data quickly, but the time to make the request is about 2 to 3 seconds to open the connection, send, close connection.
+It is possible to switch to using a socket interface and manually build the HTTP messages, without encryption and this would likely be faster but then you don't have encryption.
+It's also possible to update the HTTP library or create something similiar to try to keep the connection open, but this has not been tested yet.
+A future update could switch to using MQTT or CoAP interface to Exosite.